Texas Tech University

 Operating Policy and Procedure

-OP 69.07: Payroll Deduction Designated to Texas Tech for University Recreation Fee
+OP 69.07: Payroll Deduction Designated to Texas Tech for University Recreation Membership Prices

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth policies and procedures related to payroll deductions for University Recreation membership fees at Texas Tech University.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth policies and procedures related to payroll deductions for University Recreation membership prices at Texas Tech University.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Managing Director of University Recreation, Associate Vice President for Human Resources, and Chief Payroll Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Managing Director of University Recreation, the Senior Associate Vice President for Human Resources, and the Assistant Vice President and Chief Payroll Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE